SciAps/android-manifest/README.md

 5. In the Android Studio Setup Wizard, click Custom
 6. Use Defaults, keep clicking Next
 7. On the Welcome to Android Studio screen, click the Configure option at the bottom and open the SDK Manager
-8. Inside the SDK Manager, check the box for API level *17* under "SDK Platforms"; hit apply
+8. Inside the "SDK Platforms" tab, uncheck all boxes except for API level *17* under "SDK Platforms"; hit apply
 9. Switch to the "SDK Tools" tab and check the boxes for *CMake* and Android SDK Build-Tools version *21.1.2* (check Show Package Details to see all the options); hit apply (do NOT install NDK here, that comes next)

 ### Download Android NDK r12b